 Another great tactic that isn’t as widespread yet is to customize your images.
 You can find out more about the different ways in which you can alter photographs in our article, ‘5 Ways to Easily Customize Stock Photography’.

 The reason why customized images could lead to more engagement is because people appreciate the artistic touch and the extra effort.
 It makes images unusual, more relevant and expressive.
-You don’t have to have mad artistic skills either, you can use a photo editor such as Canva or Fotor to do the job for you.
+You don’t have to have mad artistic skills either, you can use a photo editor such as Crello or Fotor to do the job for you.

 6. Create your own infographics